Return to Index

 In its early stages, prostate cancer has no symptoms.
 It is often a slow-growing cancer.
 In fact, it may take years to develop.
 As the cancer gets larger or spreads, it may cause problems.
 This may include impotence , urinary problems, and pain in your back, hip, or thighs.
 To help detect cancer in its early stages, your doctor may recommend a prostate specific antigen test (PSA) and a digital rectal exam (DRE).

-Screening guidelines were recently changed.
 The United States Preventive Services Task Force (USPSTF) and the American Academy of Family Physicians (AAFP) do not recommend PSA tests to screen for prostate cancer in men of any age.
 Other organizations, such as the American Urological Association, recommend that it be a decision a man can make after discussing the risks and benefits with his doctor.
-These changes led to controversy, especially since the PSA test was widely used to screen for cancer.
+The changes made to screening guidelines in 2012 led to controversy, especially since the PSA test was widely used to screen for cancer.
 Take the approach that you feel most comfortable with.
 It is important to know your history, your family's history, your risk, and your comfort level.

 PSA may also be checked in people who have already been diagnosed with cancer.
 PSA may be used to check the progress of cancer or to evaluate treatment.